 In the MOD operator the value of the first operand is divided by the value of the second operand, and the remainder of the division is returned as a result.
-For example, in expression the OUT variable will be equal to 2 when IN1 = 12 and IN2 = 5.
+For example, in expression

 $$OUT := IN1 MOD IN2$$ ;

 When using the comparison operator "more than" the value of the first operand is compared with the value of the second operand.
 If the first operand is greater than the second, the result is logical unit.
 If the first operand is less than or equal to the second operand, the result is logical zero.
 For example, in expression the OUT variable will be equal to 1 if IN1 > 10, otherwise it is equal to 0.